icatalud/dart-sdk-wiki-2/Building-Dart-on-CentOS,-Red-Hat,-Fedora-and-Amazon-Linux-AMI.md

 ## Install Subversion and the required build-tools

 Install the following packages to be able to build the Dart SDK.
-If just building the Dart standalone executable then openjdk-6-jdk is not required.

 ```
-$ sudo yum -y install git subversion make gcc-c++ java-1.6.0-openjdk-devel
+$ sudo yum -y install git subversion make gcc-c++
 ```

 ## Get the depot_tools and add them to the path